Skip to main content

 Appearing On:

 At Cohen & Cohen, we represent individuals who have suffered harm after undergoing hernia mesh surgery.
 Many patients trust that a medical device will help them heal—but for some, the implanted mesh causes serious and unexpected problems.
-We’ve worked with people dealing with chronic pain, revision surgeries, and long-term health setbacks after these procedures.
+Our Washington DC hernia mesh complications lawyer has worked with people dealing with chronic pain, revision surgeries, and long-term health setbacks after these procedures.
 If you’ve experienced ongoing issues, you may have legal options worth exploring.
+Reach out to us today for a free consultation and learn how we can help.

 Hernia Mesh Complications Lawyer Washington DC